TencentARC/ArcNerf/docs/benchmark.md

 -----------------------------------------------------------------------

 ## LLFF
+We follow the exact same setting on dataset split as original NeRF implementation at https://github.com/yenchenlin/nerf-pytorch.
 ### Fern  (378*504, 3 eval images)
 We only use non-ndc version.
 For ndc space, you need to refer to our [simplenerf](https://github.com/TencentARC/simplenerf) project.